Mrrvm/os_lusiadas_2/content/artifacts/Turned into Stone - The Portuguese Colonial Exhibitions Today.md

 "In denying the violence of Portuguese colonisation, manifold voices and perspectives remain invisible, opening public space to important questions about engaging with this legacy in a critical way."

 =="The philosopher develops the idea of ​​inscription in relation to this silencing, proposing that today the Portuguese still live in the shadow of this erasure and therefore in a state of non-inscription.
 Gil elaborates on the idea of re-inscription as a way of making visible what is omitted and opening up the affective to dissensus.
-I believe that as symbols these monuments can be explored in terms of their ability to re-inscribe affective registers that differ from official versions, opening up a public space for dissensus."==
+I believe that as symbols these monuments can be explored in terms of their ability to re-inscribe affective registers that differ from official versions, opening up a public space for dissensus."==[^gil]

 "The movements of the past on the present can be seen as a form of haunting that remains invisible until discovered, or visible when represented."

 "In unsettling homogeneous views of history, linking the present to the past, and shaping the present towards the future, these monuments “haunt” not only by asserting a certain narrative over time, but also by continuously inscribing their materiality in the situatedness of the present, never claiming to tell a story in universal terms" (see [[Ghosts, Spectres, Revenants.
 Hauntology as a means to think and feel the future.]])

-"In talking about this monument, Ferreira believes in the possibility of reading buildings as political texts, proposing to not only tell a story as historian, but ==“to identify the buildings as metaphors, knowing how to articulate critical readings brought around them;"==
+"In talking about this monument, Ferreira believes in the possibility of reading buildings as political texts, proposing to not only tell a story as historian, but ==“to identify the buildings as metaphors, knowing how to articulate critical readings brought around them;"==[^ferreira]

 "In _Descobertas/Padrão dos Descobrimentos_ (2007), Henda photographed a group of young people on top of one of the ramps of the monument, posing and leaning against its historical figures, dwarfed by their colossal scale."

 "After its creation in 2007, Henda’s work still draws scrutiny from the media: in 2017 when the photograph was part of an exhibition taking place inside the monument,) and more recently in the controversy around the photograph being bought by the city council, without knowledge of the artist, who had promised to donate part of its profits to the association that those in the photo belonged to (which happened later).
 The conversation became public and brought about a discussion about the work, its relation to the city and its symbolism, which demonstrates that in their circulation these works also create important moments for debate."

 "I have begun by creating silicone casts that become a concrete way of studying the monument in public space.
 The activity of creating the casts—with the necessary preparation and drying times—demand a period of being physically very close to the monument, extending a relation of observation to a prolonged experience that involves close witnessing and bodily encounters."

+[^elsa-peralta1]: Peralta, Elsa.
+“Fictions of a Creole Nation: (Re)Presenting Portugal’s Imperial Past”.
+In _Negotiating identities: constructed selves and others_.
+Edited by Helen Vella Bonavita.
+Amsterdam and New York, NY: Rodopi.
+2011. p.
+193. Quoted by B. Alves.

+[^elsa-peralta2]: Commissioner of the exhibition, Augusto de Castro.
+Cited in Peralta, Elsa.
+“A composição de um complexo de memória: O caso de Belém, Lisboa” In _Cidade e império: dinâmicas coloniais e reconfigurações pós-coloniais_.
+Edited by Nuno Domingos and Elsa Peralta.
+Lisbon: Edições 70.
+2013. p.
+380.

+[^elsa-peralta3]: Peralta, “A composição de um complexo de memória”, p.
+389.

+[^vicente]: Vicente, F. “’Rosita’ e o Império Como Objecto de Desejo”.
+Publico, Ípsilon.
+25 August 2013.
+Available at https://www.buala.org/pt/corpo/rosita-e-o-imperio-como-objecto-de-desejo.
+Quoted by B. Alves.
+Commissioner of the exhibition, Augusto de Castro.
+Cited in Peralta, Elsa.

+[^luso-trop]: These ideas paved the way to the later formulation of Portuguese exceptionalism in the notion of luso-tropicalism, proposed by Gilberto Freyre.
+See Anderson, Warwick, Roque, Ricardo and Santos Ricardo Ventura (eds.).
+Luso-Tropicalism and Its Discontents: The Making and Unmaking of Racial Exceptionalism.
+New York, NY, and Oxford: Berghahn Books.
+2019.
+Quoted by B. Alves.

+[^gil]: See Gil, José. _Salazar: A Retórica da Invisibilidade,_ Lisboa: Relógio d’Água.
+1995; and Gil, José. _Portugal, Hoje: O Medo de Existir,_ Lisbon: Relógio d’Água.
+2007. [↑](https://parsejournal.com/article/turned-into-stone-the-portuguese-colonial-exhibitions-today/#post-8828-endnote-ref-43)

+[^ferreira]: Ferreira, Angela.
+“Os limites do poder do Padrão dos Descobrimentos e o retorno ao arquivo” In _Retornar: Traços da Memória do Fim do Império_.
+Edited by Elsa Peralta, Bruno Góis and Joana Oliveira, Lisbon: Edições 70.
+2017. p.
+351.